Accu-Chek 360° View tool

 If you need assistance with the tool or your results, talk to your Healthcare Professional.

 The mySugr app will be your best companion to monitor, control and manage your diabetes.
-All of your medical information is on your smartphone and ready to be used!
-Stay in charge of your health, monitor your diet, manage your insulin intake, avoid hypers/hypos and have control of your health every day.
-You can also download and share reports with your Healthcare Professional.Find out more
+All of your diabetes data is on your smartphone and ready to be used.
+Stay in charge of your health by recording your blood glucose results, monitoring your diet, managing your insulin intake, and avoiding hypers/hypos.
+You can also download and easily share reports remotely with your healthcare professional.Find out more

 Use these diary templates to record your blood glucose measurements, your medical doses and any comments you want to keep.